Amusium

 Amusium is a genus of scallops, marine bivalve molluscs belonging to the family Pectinidae.
 Previously, the genus contained several extant genera, but as of 2025 most species, such as A. balloti, A. fenestratum, and A. japonicum, were moved to the genera Dentamusium, Euvola, Parvamussium, Pecten, Propeamussium, and Ylistrum; subgenera were elevated to create some genera.

-Currently, Amusium has a single living species; Amusium pleuronectes (Linnaeus, 1758).
+Currently, Amusium has a single recognized living species; Amusium pleuronectes (Linnaeus, 1758).

 The following are recognized extinct species within this genus (W = recognized by WoRMS; F = recognized by the Paleobiology Database):